HenrikMoe/Service-Infrastructure/README.md

 ## Provisions

 - tf(terraform) partition services
-- namespace setup for developmemt staging prod branched versioning for each
+- developmemt staging production namespaces
+- git for all namespace configurations
 - tf managed packaging and routing details
-- ci/cd with shell scripting on damon
+- ci/cd with shell scripting on damon on hardware

 Applications: